Tom Feamster

-Thomas Otey Feamster (October 23, 1930 – June 9, 2020) was a professional American football player for the National Football League (NFL)'s Baltimore Colts.
+Thomas Otey Feamster (October 23, 1930 – June 9, 2020) was an American professional football player for the National Football League (NFL)'s Baltimore Colts.
 He played in twelve games in the 1956 season after his collegiate career at William & Mary and then Florida State.

 In 1969, Feamster entered a seminary and was later ordained an Episcopal priest.
 In 1979, he served as a minister to John Spenkelink prior to Spenkelink's execution.